emilianavt/OpenSeeFace/README.md

 The code and models are distributed under the BSD 2-clause license.

-`models/haarcascade_frontalface_alt2.xml` is distributed under its own license.
 You can find licenses of third party libraries used for binary builds in the `Licenses` folder.